The Private Wealth & Private Client Review: Canada

 Legislative provisions for dependants' support

 In all provinces, a dependant can claim support from the deceased's estate, provided he or she stands in a certain relationship with the deceased (typically including a spouse, de facto spouse or minor child) and the deceased was providing him or her with support or had a support obligation at the time of death.
-In Nova Scotia, a de facto spouse is only considered a dependant if registered as a domestic partner.10 When considering whether a de facto spouse is considered a dependant, the constitutionality of the distinction between a couple registered as a domestic partnership and a couple in an unregistered common law relationship was upheld in the recent decision of LeBlanc v.
-Cushing Estate.11
+In Nova Scotia, a de facto spouse is only considered a dependant if registered as a domestic partner.8 When considering whether a de facto spouse is considered a dependant, the constitutionality of the distinction between a couple registered as a domestic partnership and a couple in an unregistered common law relationship was upheld in the recent decision of LeBlanc v.
+Cushing Estate.9

 Legislative provisions for matrimonial property rights on death

 Property law in Canada falls under the jurisdiction of the provinces and territories; thus the availability and scheme of statutory property division claims by surviving spouses upon death of a spouse vary throughout Canada.
 The matrimonial property regimes of most provinces and territories provide a surviving spouse with property rights on a first spouse's death.
 For example, in Ontario, a surviving spouse has a right to elect to claim against the deceased spouse's estate to notionally equalise the property acquired during marriage as between the two of them.
-If such an equalisation claim is made, he or she thereby loses entitlements if any, under the deceased spouse's will and to certain other benefits.
+If such an equalisation claim is made, he or she thereby loses entitlements, if any, under the deceased spouse's will and to certain other benefits.
 In New Brunswick, Newfoundland and Labrador, Ontario and Quebec, claims for division of property on death of a spouse are available to legally married spouses only as well as, in the case of Quebec, the survivor of a couple who have entered into a civil union.
 Currently, in British Columbia, Alberta, Prince Edward Island and the Yukon, death does not trigger a statutory property claim for the surviving spouse.
-All other provinces and territories provide a statutory claim to division of property on death and extend its availability to surviving de facto spouses provided the specific requirements of the governing legislation have been met.
+The remaining provinces and territories provide a statutory claim to division of property on death and extend its availability to surviving de facto spouses provided the specific requirements of the governing legislation have been met.

 ii Key legislative or case law changes affecting succession